 People often see me and ask if I work in fashion.
 I have a huge appreciation for clothes and though I haven’t studied it professionally I did do Fashion & Textiles for one of my A’Levels (so when I was aged 17/18.)
-Around that time and thanks to my first job, working at a post-production company in Soho, I discovered the delights of Berwick Street market and all the surrounding haberdashery, craft and textile shops – aka the best haberdashery shops London.
+Around that time and thanks to my first job, working at a post-production company in Soho, I discovered the delights of Berwick Street market and all the surrounding haberdashery, craft and textile shops – aka the best haberdashery, textile and fabric shops London.

 Though they have a higher price point than haberdashery and fabric shops in the London suburbs (I’m a loyal supporter of Rolls & Rems in Lewisham which is my regular haunt) visiting the haberdashery stores of Soho (many would argue they are the best in London, though some say Goldhawk Road has the upper hand!), are a pleasurable experience for any fabric lover.
 Some of the fabrics look like they belong in a museum.
 There are many high end, couture fabrics used for bridal outfits and by major designers and browsing the endless options of ribbons, trim, buttons and embellishments will no doubt give you inspiration.

 A few months ago I wrote a Guest Blog post for Swedish fashion brand Gudrun Sjoden (who are based in Covent Garden, on the outskirts of Soho) about the best textile shops in Soho which I’ve used as a base for this blog post.